sudo-kishan267/Podcast/README.md

 ## Features
 - One can upload their own podcast or vodcast.
 - One can listen already existed podcast or vodcast uploaded by other users.
+-
 ## How to navigate through Website
+- From the home page you can upload your own Podcast and Vodcast from upload podcasts and upload vodcasts option.
+- you can listen podcast which are uploaded by other users by clicking on the listen button.
+- you can even watch vodcast by clicking on the watch button.
+- If you want to contact us or if you have any query you can go to about section for your contact details.